She Loves Biscotti

 • Add enough vegetable stock to almost cover the carrots.

 • Cover and cook for 3-5 minutes or until fork-tender.
-There should be some a few tablespoons of cooking liquid left in the pan.
+There should be a few tablespoons of cooking liquid left in the pan.
 Note: Total time depends on the size of the carrots.

 • Once the carrots are fork-tender, turn the heat to medium-high, sprinkle sugar over carrots and cook for about 1-2 minutes.

-• Add the Marsala wine and cook for 2-3 minutes, or until wine evaporates and forms a glaze.
+• Add the Marsala wine and cook for 2-3 minutes, or until the wine evaporates and forms a glaze.

 • Remove from heat, stir in the chopped Italian parsley, taste for seasonings and serve.